pedro-homero/pedro-homero.github.io/_posts/2022-11-08-consensual-non-monogamy.markdown

 In my case, and after trying to understand what I feel about this, I came to the following conclusions:

-* I feel romantically and sexually attracted to my partner (very much so :star_struck:)
+* I feel romantically and sexually attracted to my partner - very much so!  :revolving_hearts:

 * I don't seem to have space to feel romantically attracted to others